MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md

 1. **Enable finance and operations virtual entities in Power Apps maker portal** - this step enables you to use finance and operations entities in Power Apps maker portal to build apps and use with Synapse Link.
 2. **Enable change tracking** - this step is required to enable Synapse Link for finance and operations apps entities.

-You're able to choose finance and operations entities in Synapse Link (Hint: see tables with the mserp\_ prefix).
+You can now, select finance and operations entities in Synapse Link.
+Follow the steps to create Synapse link for Dataverse with Delta lake format in the [Export Dataverse data in Delta Lake format](/power-apps/maker/data-platform/azure-synapse-link-delta-lake) article.

+> [!NOTE]
+> Finance and Operations apps entities starts with prefix mserp\_.

 ### Enable finance and operations virtual entities in Power Apps maker portal

 Finance and operations entities need to be enabled as **virtual entities** in Dataverse.
-By Enabling finance and operations entities in Power Apps maker portal as a **Virtual entity**, you enable the chosen finance and operations entities to makers to build Apps and for Synapse Link.
+By Enabling finance and operations entities in Dataverse as a **Virtual entity**, you enable the chosen finance and operations entities to makers to build Apps and for Synapse Link.
 You need to perform the following steps to enable finance and operations entities as virtual entities in Power Apps maker portal.

 To Enable finance and operations entities as virtual entities, follow the steps in [Enable Microsoft Dataverse virtual entities](/dynamics365/fin-ops-core/dev-itpro/power-platform/enable-virtual-entities).